Lab News

 Hannah, Elise, and Desireé connect with local students to teach about lemurs and conservation in Madagascar as part of SciREN Triangle.

-The graduate students designed and led a lesson plan, and Hannah and Elise are part of SciREN’s organizing team!
-Desireé and Elise also taught the lesson for a different group of students in October 2023.
+December 2023 The graduate students designed and led a lesson plan, and Hannah and Elise are part of SciREN’s organizing team!
+Desireé and Elise also taught the lesson for a… Read More

 Sam and Caro head to Madagascar!